Workshops and Events

 Accommodation:

-This is a residential festival with choice of camping, dorms, lodge rooms, bell tents and luxury accommodation package.
+This is a residential festival with choice of camping, dorms, lodge rooms, bell tents and luxury accommodation.

 Sponsorship and Payment Plan: